 Following a major accident, injured victims need to know the steps to take to protect their legal rights.

-New Jersey Has a Two-Year Statute of Limitations for Auto Accidents
+What Is the New Jersey Statute of Limitations for Auto Accidents?

 Under New Jersey state law (N.J.
 Stat. § 2A:14-2(a)), plaintiffs have two years to file a personal injury claim.
 If you or your loved one was hurt in an auto accident in New Jersey, you must initiate any legal action within two years of the date of the crash.
 To be clear, the case does not necessarily need to be resolved within two years — it must simply be filed.